 The rest of this section will explain how to install WP Mail SMTP on your WordPress website.
-If you’d rather not do this yourself, you can get White Glove Setup when you purchase the Elite license or higher.
+If you’d rather not do this yourself, you can get White Glove Setup when you purchase the Elite license.

 For now, we’ll show you how to use the wizard to set things up.

 To start, download the plugin from your WP Mail SMTP account.
 You can get the latest version of the zip file from the Downloads tab.

 Save the zip file to your computer, then upload it to the Plugins page in the WordPress dashboard.